Pension planning 2026

 Only if there's an actual dependent-protection gap.
 Single households or DINKs (dual income, no kids): typically no. Households with young children + single primary earner: usually yes.
 Self-employed with limited pillar-2 cover: often yes.
 The 'is the gap real' question is the conversation — not the brochure-language comparison of features.

-Hans's review covers: (1) coverage-gap analysis (do you actually need premium waiver / death benefit, or is existing pillar-2 + life-insurance-elsewhere already sufficient?); (2) cost-impact modelling over your specific holding period; (3) hybrid sizing if both make sense; (4) provider selection in each lane.
+Nicole's review covers: (1) coverage-gap analysis (do you actually need premium waiver / death benefit, or is existing pillar-2 + life-insurance-elsewhere already sufficient?); (2) cost-impact modelling over your specific holding period; (3) hybrid sizing if both make sense; (4) provider selection in each lane.
 Written summary within 3 working days.
 The honest version of the recommendation, not the pitched one.

 What insurers offer pillar 3a contracts?